Zaarrg/DropBot/readme.md

 ⚠️ _If you want to watch Custom Channels drag and drop a `customchannels.json` to your executable location_ ⚠️

+⚠️ _If you can't seem to get any progress on drops "always stuck" try loging in instead of copying twitch-session.json._ ⚠️

 <h3 align="center">Npm</h3>